mariahenkel/dothraki_gf/documentation/paper_text_01.md

 		Animacy = Anim | Inanim ;
 		Case = Nom | Gen | Acc | All | Abl ;

-Noun phrases, as well as pronouns, have a fixed number and person, which is stored in the 'agr' field of type 'Agr', simply defined as follows:
+Noun phrases, as well as pronouns, have a fixed number and person, which is stored in the `agr` field of type `Agr`, simply defined as follows:

 		Agr = Ag Person Number ;

 There does not currently seem to be a need to store animacy in the agreement record.
-This is unlike English, where the 'NP's gender can affect the verb phrase ("The boy loves himself" but "The girl loves herself") and thus needs to be stored in the 'NP'.
+This is unlike English, where the `NP`s gender can affect the verb phrase ("The boy loves himself" but "The girl loves herself") and thus needs to be stored in the `NP`.

-Finally, proper names are (so far as we can tell) always animate and third person singular, so none of that information needs to be stored in 'PN'.
+Finally, proper names are (so far as we can tell) always animate and third person singular, so none of that information needs to be stored in `PN`.

 In order to turn a common noun into a noun phrase, we usually need a determiner.
-The relevant categories here are 'Num' (numerals), 'Quant' (quantifiers), 'Predet' (predeterminers) and 'Det' (determiners, roughly composed of optional predeterminers, a quantifier and a numeral).
-Numerals in the proper sense, as well as predeterminers, are not yet implemented in our resource grammar (there is a lack of good information on determiner structure in Dothraki), but since the 'Num' category is used in the GF Resource Grammar Library not just for representing numerals but also to determine the number of the determiner, we have a dummy implementation in our resource grammar:
+The relevant categories here are `Num` (numerals), `Quant` (quantifiers), `Predet` (predeterminers) and `Det` (determiners, roughly composed of optional predeterminers, a quantifier and a numeral).
+Numerals in the proper sense, as well as predeterminers, are not yet implemented in our resource grammar (there is a lack of good information on determiner structure in Dothraki), but since the `Num` category is used in the GF Resource Grammar Library not just for representing numerals but also to determine the number of the determiner, we have a dummy implementation in our resource grammar:

 		Num = {s: Str ; n : Number} ;
 		Quant = {s : QuForm => Case => Str } ;
 		Det = {s : Animacy => Case => Str ; n : Number ; s2 : Str } ;

-The 's' field of 'Num' is always empty in our implementation (it is [necessary for technical reasons](https://groups.google.com/d/msg/gf-dev/aRjt_2JfvA0/iTcZbTu5AAAJ) related to the implementation of GFs parser).
+The `s` field of `Num` is always empty in our implementation (it is [necessary for technical reasons](https://groups.google.com/d/msg/gf-dev/aRjt_2JfvA0/iTcZbTu5AAAJ) related to the implementation of GFs parser).

-Quantifiers in Dothraki (such as "jin" -- "this" and "rek" -- "that") are inflected for animacy, number and case, but the singular and plural inanimate forms are always identical, so 'QuForm' is defined as follows:
+Quantifiers in Dothraki (such as "jin" -- "this" and "rek" -- "that") are inflected for animacy, number and case, but the singular and plural inanimate forms are always identical, so `QuForm` is defined as follows:

 		QuForm = QAnim Number | QInanim ;

-Unlike a 'Quant', a 'Det' has a fixed number.
+Unlike a `Quant`, a `Det` has a fixed number.

 An interesting feature of determiners in Dothraki is that they can appear either before the noun ("jinak adra" -- "this turtle") or after (such as determiners built from possessive pronouns: "adra anni" -- "my turtle").
 Conceivably (though we cannot currently say for certain, due to lack of examples and documentation on Dothraki determiner structure), a determiner could even be split into two parts ("my two turtles" -- "akat adrasi anni"?).
-In anticipation of this, 'Det' has two 'Str' components, 's' and 's2'.
-Since possessive pronouns are the only examples of postposed determiners we know so far, and these happen not to inflect with animacy or case, the 's2' part is simply a 'Str', whereas the 's' part is a table of inflected forms.
+In anticipation of this, `Det` has two `Str` components, `s` and `s2`.
+Since possessive pronouns are the only examples of postposed determiners we know so far, and these happen not to inflect with animacy or case, the `s2` part is simply a `Str`, whereas the `s` part is a table of inflected forms.

 #### 2.3.2 Verbs and Verb Phrases

-The relevant categories here are 'V' (intransitive verbs), 'V2' (transitive verbs with an 'NP' complement) and 'VP' (verb phrases), whose lincats are as follows:
+The relevant categories here are `V` (intransitive verbs), `V2` (transitive verbs with an `NP` complement) and `VP` (verb phrases), whose lincats are as follows:

 		-- in ResDot --
 		param VFormPN = Pers1 Number | Pers2 | Pers3 Number ;